axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-23-in-the-national-interest.markdown

   &ldquo;&hellip; it has been said that democracy is the worst form of Government except for all those other forms that have been tried&hellip; &rdquo;
   <span id="_signature">Winston Churchill, 1947<a href="en01"><sup id="bm01">1&nbsp;</sup></a></span>
  </div>
  <p>When he said this, Churchill assumed that a government would be in place.
-Why are governments necessary?</p>
+It&rsquo;s a fair assumption, but why are governments necessary?</p>

  <h1>Democracy</h1>
  <p>In the same speech, Churchill defined democracy as “insurance,”</p>